bogibo/BTimer/README.md

 }

 void loop() {
-  boolean i = timer.run(); // will tick every one second 10 times in a row and then will be stopped }
+  boolean i = timer1.run(); // will tick every one second 10 times in a row and then will be stopped }
 ```